VictoriaMetrics/VictoriaMetrics/app/vmauth/README.md

 See also max_concurrent_requests option in per-user section at https://docs.victoriametrics.com/vmauth.html#auth-config (default 0).
 The maximum number of concurrent requests vmauth can proxy at any given time.
-Additional requests are rejected with 429 HTTP status code.
+Excessive requests are rejected with 429 HTTP status code.
 There is no limit if set to 0.
-If flag `--maxConcurrentRequests` bigger that max_concurrent_requests per-user than all requests will be limited by `--maxConcurrentRequests` flag value.
+It is recommended to set the global limit to a lower value and increase the limit for specific users.
+To do this, the per-user limit should be set higher than the `--maxConcurrentRequests` flag.
+For instance, if you have `--maxConcurrentRequests=2000` and you want to set a limit of 500 for a user, you should decrease the `--maxConcurrentRequests` flag to `--maxConcurrentRequests=450`.

 ## Security